About this Micro Virtual Instructor Led Training (VILT)

 - Very effective medium for virtual learning that promotes virtual classroom focus.

-Since commencing delivering training courses in 2008, Gordon has taught over 300 courses in 31 cities in 16 countries to in excess of 3,500 participants.
+Since commencing delivering training courses in 2008, he has taught over 300 courses in 31 cities in 16 countries to in excess of 3,500 participants.

 Learn what past participants have said about PetroEdge training courses